playAbilityTech/EMG-VR-Adaptive-Controller/README.md

 - 9gr model motor
 - Oculus Quest controller
 - Hot glue

+In this project, a potentiometer is used to adjust the trigger threshold value in real-time.
+By connecting the potentiometer to the threshold pin, you can increase or decrease the threshold value by turning the potentiometer, effectively controlling the sensitivity of the MyoWare sensor to muscle contractions.
+This makes it easy to fine-tune the system according to the user's needs without reprogramming the electronic board.

 ## Installation
 1. Clone this repository on your computer.